Brain Tumour Research: Research Centres of Excellence

-Brain Tumour Research is the only national brain tumour charity in the UK funding sustainable and continuous research into brain tumours at UK Centres of Excellence, in partnership with leading Universities and Healthcare bodies.
-These research centres are established through a rigorous and transparent application process including comprehensive international peer-review process.

 University of Portsmouth

 Brain Tumour Research’s inaugural Centre is led by Professor Geoff Pilkington, a world renowned expert in Neuro-oncology.
 His team of specialist researchers within the Cellular and Molecular Neuro-Oncology Group are made up of a principal esearch fellow, research fellows, senior research associates and PhD students.
 Their team is strengthened with MSc and Erasmus students.
 They comprise the largest team of laboratory-based brain tumour research experts in the UK.

 Research at the University of Portsmouth is also supported by funds being brought in by other charities, including Ali's Dream, Charlie's Challenge, Anna's Hope, Headcase, the Ollie Young Foundation, the Dr Hadwen Trust, and Children with Cancer.

 Queen Mary University of London

 Professor Silvia Marino, one of the UK’s leading neuropathologists, leads the Queen Mary University of London research team (in collaboration with UCL Institute of Neurology).

 Their research focuses on glioblastoma multiforme (GBM), the most common and most aggressive type of brain tumour found in humans.
 The researchers aim to increase understanding of the brain cells from which GBMs originate: how this tumour type develops from normal cells, and which genes and biological functions control its behaviour.
 By uncovering this knowledge, the clinical evaluation of each individual patient can be improved and specific drugs which target the tumour cells can be identified.